A Hierarchical Approach to Quantum Many-Body Systems in Non-Markovian Environments: Theory

 Our goal in the following is to derive a closed hierarchy of equations for the reduced density matrix $F_{12}$, such that the (auxiliary) density matrices in Eq.~\eqref{eq:HEOM} only scale with the square of the dimension of the single-particle Hilbert space.
-From Eq.~\eqref{eq:HEOM} it follows that (see App.~\ref{app:derivation}) \begin{widetext}
+From Eq.~\eqref{eq:HEOM} and with $H_{sys}$, $L$ given in the form of Eq.~\eqref{eq:Hsys} and \eqref{eq:identicalCoupling} respectively, it follows that (see App.~\ref{app:derivation} for derivation and App.~\ref{app:localBaths} for local baths) \begin{widetext}

 \end{widetext} For any interacting many-body system, the two-body RDM $F_{12}$ will couple to the three-body RDM $F_{123}$, which in turn will couple to the four-body RDM and so on.
 In order to close this hierarchy we express the three-body RDM in terms of the one- and two-body RDM